 - Texture: Oh, this pie sure delivers on texture!
 Enjoy 3 layers of very different textures in every magnificent bite.
 It has a crunchy, crumbly graham cracker crust, a creamy-yet-light whipped cheesecake filling, and a jammy topping made with plenty of fresh strawberries.

 - Flavor: Do you like strawberries?
 Do you like graham cracker-crusted cheesecake, and cream pies?
 You’re in the right place.
 The filling is similar to no-bake cheesecake and has a delightful tang from the cream cheese and lemon juice.
 Lemon zest in the sweet topping keeps the natural strawberry flavor bright and fresh.
 I use it in the filling for these strawberry shortcake cupcakes, too.
+You could even mix up the flavor by using a Biscoff pie crust instead.

-- Ease: You’ll bake the graham cracker crust and cook the strawberry topping on the stove, but the cheesecake filling doesn’t need to bake—just set up in the refrigerator.
+- Ease: You’ll bake the graham cracker crust and cook the strawberry topping on the stove, but the cheesecake filling doesn’t need to bakeโjust set up in the refrigerator.
 Since there’s a few different layers, read through the recipe before starting so you don’t get stuck in the process.
 A homemade whipped cream garnish is optional, if you want to dress it up a bit before serving.

 Success Tip: Temperature is Everything